-As digital transformation projects increase in scope, demonstrating a compelling return on investment (ROI) is vital for digital transformation teams to earn support and funding for additional digital initiatives.
-Yet many companies are overlooking ways to measure ROI and improve it over time.
+As digital transformation projects increase in scope, demonstrating a compelling ROI is vital for digital transformation teams to earn support and funding for additional digital initiatives.
+Yet many companies continue to overlook ways to measure digital transformation ROI and improve it over time.

-Digital transformation is defined as the innovative application of a new or existing technology that improves or creates a process, product or experience that ultimately drives business value.
-Digital transformation initiatives typically address several goals, including revenue increase, customer experience improvement, cost reduction and employee productivity gain.
+Digital transformation is defined as the innovative application of a new or existing technology that improves or creates a process, product or experience and ultimately drives business value.
+Digital transformation goals typically address revenue increase, cost savings, customer experience improvement and employee productivity gain.
 Ultimately, for-profit companies want to raise profits, while not-for-profit organizations want to run more efficiently.

-When asked about overall business priorities, customer satisfaction was at the top of the list (see chart below).
-It's not surprising that the majority of digital transformation initiatives we see are focused on improving the customer experience, with 65% of companies indicating they have a CX transformation project underway or planned.
-The goal is to use technologies such as artificial intelligence, analytics and self-service to improve customer interactions, delivering an ROI that can be measured in several ways.
+Most digital transformation initiatives are focused on improving the customer experience, according to Metrigy's research.
+In 2023, 82.7% of companies have completed, are in the process of completing or planning a CX transformation project, up from only 53% in 2022.
+The goal is to use technologies such as AI, analytics and self-service to improve customer interactions, delivering an ROI that can be measured in several ways.

 This article is part of

 Measurement techniques can include formulas like the cost-benefit ratio as in the equation ROI = (benefits - costs) / costs or more advanced methods such as net present value, internal rate of return or payback period.
 Whatever the choice, calculating and improving digital transformation ROI requires several steps.